 An example would include:

-Both permalinks include the same categories – German automobiles and Porsche, however, they lead to the review of two different models of vehicles – 2021 Porsche Cayenne and 2021 Porsche Panamera GT.
-This is possible by changing the slug, which in the first case is “2021-Cayenne-review” and in the second – “2021-Panamera-GT-review”.
+Both permalinks include the same categories – German automobiles and Porsche, however, they lead to the review of two different models of vehicles – the 2021 Porsche Cayenne and 2021 Porsche Panamera GT.
+This is possible by changing the slug, which in the first case is “2021-Cayenne-review” and in the second – is “2021-Panamera-GT-review”.
 They both point to which exactly post within a certain category the permalinks should lead to.

 Learn more about how to edit the slug.